smn/txgsm/README.rst

     2013-06-15 11:21:04+0200 [-] Server Shut Down.
     $

-Interaction with a USSD Service
+Interacting with a USSD Service
 -------------------------------

 ::